apache/cordova-plugin-file/README.md

 to use `entry.toURL()` instead.

 For backwards compatibility, the `resolveLocalFileSystemURL()` method will accept a device-absolute-path, and will return an `Entry` object corresponding to it, as long as that file exists within either the `TEMPORARY` or `PERSISTENT` filesystems.

 This has particularly been an issue with the File-Transfer plugin, which previously used device-absolute-paths (and can still accept them).
 It has been updated to work correctly with FileSystem URLs, so replacing `entry.fullPath` with `entry.toURL()` should resolve any issues getting that plugin to work with files on the device.

+### v1.1.0

-In v1.1.0 the return value of `toURL()` was changed (see [CB-6394](https://issues.apache.org/jira/browse/CB-6394)) to return an absolute 'file://' URL. wherever possible.
+Starting with v1.1.0, the return value of `toURL()` was changed (see [CB-6394](https://issues.apache.org/jira/browse/CB-6394)) to return an absolute 'file://' URL. wherever possible.
 To ensure a 'cdvfile:'-URL you can use `toInternalURL()` now.
 This method will now return filesystem URLs of the form

     cdvfile://localhost/persistent/path/to/file

 which can be used to identify the file uniquely.

+### v7.0.0

-In v7.0.0 the return value of `toURL()` for Android was updated to return the absolute `file://` URL when app content is served from the `file://` scheme.
+Starting in v7.0.0 the return value of `toURL()` for Android was updated to return the absolute `file://` URL when app content is served from the `file://` scheme.

 If app content is served from the `http(s)://` scheme, a `cdvfile` formatted URL will be returned instead.
 The `cdvfile` formatted URL is created from the internal method `toInternalURL()`.